maurip00/LMIC-node-temp-sensor/README.md

+Simple temperature sensor (DS18B20) add to LMIC-node | the great example to rule them all

 This repository contains LMIC-node, an example LoRaWAN application for a node for The Things Network.
 Get your node quickly up and running with LMIC-node.